raspiblitz/raspiblitz-docs/docs/community/workshops.md

 _Beware that it will not run as a Lightning Node during that time (LND is stopped).
 And to reset it back into normal mode you need to stop the script with `CTLR+c` and the reboot with `sudo shutdown -r now`._

-In "Copy Station Mode" the RaspiBlitz will just run the bitcoind (so it needs network connection), copy fresh blockchain data over to a template folder on the HDD called `/mnt/hdd/templateHDD` and from there sync it to further HDDs that get connected to it.
+In "Copy Station Mode" the RaspiBlitz will just run the Bitcoind (so it needs network connection), copy fresh blockchain data over to a template folder on the HDD called `/mnt/hdd/templateHDD` and from there sync it to further HDDs that get connected to it.

 If you run it in a setup like on this photo with an extra powered USB hub, you can connect up to 10 HDDs at once to be synced with an almost up-to-date blockchain.

-At the moment the "Blockchain Copy Station" is just a computer (laptop - not a RaspberryPi) having an image of a "template" HDD (see above) and you can attach (with a USB3.0 Hub) multiple fresh HHDs to it and start writing in the template image to that.
+At the moment the "Blockchain Copy Station" is just a computer (laptop - not a Raspberry Pi) having an image of a "template" HDD (see above) and you can attach (with a USB3.0 Hub) multiple fresh HHDs to it and start writing in the template image to that.

 To update the "template" HDD for the next workshop use it for a fresh clean RaspiBlitz setup just days before, sync the blockchain to 100% and repeat the process above.

 _This version is not tested, but seems like the easiest to setup so far.
 Images can have the problem of being too large when some 1TB HDDs are just some bytes smaller.
 So for the template HDD it would be best to find the smallest 1TB HDD possible or just writing the image to HDDs of the same brand & model._

-Copying the blockchain between RaspberryPis during the workshop is not an option, because the network and its USB2 is too slow and will take 3 to 4 hours.
+Copying the blockchain between Raspberry Pis during the workshop is not an option, because the network and its USB2 is too slow and will take 3 to 4 hours.

 For former workshops I had a laptop just with the data and had a script that was formatting and rsyning that data over to a fresh HDD.
 That took around 1,5 hours per HDD.